Nikki Haley ends White House bid, clearing path for a Trump-Biden rematch | Politics

 The rematch between Trump, 77, and Biden, 81 - the first repeat U.S. presidential contest since 1956 - is one that few Americans want.
 Opinion polls show both Biden and Trump have low approval ratings among voters.
 The election promises to be deeply divisive in a country already riven by political polarization.
 Biden has cast Trump as an existential danger to democratic principles, while Trump has sought to re-litigate his false claims that he won in 2020.

 Haley, 52, drew support from deep-pocketed donors intent on stopping Trump from winning a third consecutive Republican presidential nomination, particularly after she notched a series of strong performances at debates that Trump opted to skip.
-She ultimately failed to pry loose enough conservative voters in the face of Trump's dominance.
+She ultimately failed to pry loose enough conservative voters.

 But her stronger showing among moderate Republicans and independents highlighted how Trump's scorched-earth style of politics could make him vulnerable in the Nov.
 5 election against Biden.
-HALEY PUT EMPHASIS ON FOREIGN POLICY

-Drawing on her foreign-policy experience as U.N. ambassador, Haley said throughout her campaign that the United States must help Ukraine defend itself against Russian aggression, a position at odds with Trump.
-There was no indication Trump would moderate his message.

-"He'll continue to focus on the issues that matter: immigration, economy, foreign policy," Karoline Leavitt, press secretary for the Trump campaign, said late on Tuesday.
-Biden has his own baggage, including widespread concern about his age.
-Three-quarters of respondents in a February Reuters/Ipsos poll said he was too old to work in government, after already serving as the oldest U.S. president in history.
+KEY ISSUES

 As in 2020, the race is likely to come down to a handful of swing states, thanks to the winner-take-all, state-by-state Electoral College system that determines the presidential election.
 Arizona, Georgia, Michigan, Nevada, North Carolina, Pennsylvania and Wisconsin are all expected to be closely contested in November.
 The central issues of the campaign have already come into focus.
-Despite low unemployment, a red-hot stock market and easing inflation, voters have voiced dissatisfaction with Biden's economic performance.
+Despite low unemployment, a red-hot stock market and easing inflation, voters experiencing post-pandemic inflation have voiced dissatisfaction with Biden on the economy.

 Biden's other major weakness is the state of the U.S.-Mexico border, where a surge of migrants overwhelmed the system after Biden eased some Trump-era policies.
 Trump's hawkish stance on immigration - including a promise to initiate the largest deportation effort in history - is at the core of his campaign, just as it was in 2016.
 Voters expect Trump would do a better job on both the economy and immigration, according to opinion polls.

-Abortion rights advocates have launched efforts to put the issue before voters in several states, including the battleground of Arizona.
-HALEY THWARTED

-Haley had been among the first Republican contenders to enter the race in February 2023, but she was largely an afterthought until garnering attention for her standout debate performances later in the year.
-Through it all, she was reluctant to completely disavow her former boss, having served as his U.N. ambassador.
+Haley had been among the first Republican contenders to enter the race in February 2023, but she only garnered attention after her standout debate performances later in the year.
+Through it all, she was reluctant to completely disavow her former boss.
 Trump showed no such reticence, frequently insulting her intelligence and Indian heritage.

 Only in the last months of her campaign did Haley begin to forcefully hit back at Trump, questioning his mental acuity, calling him a liar and saying he was too afraid to debate her.
-In the final weeks of the campaign, she became the standard-bearer for the anti-Trump wing of the party, a dramatic evolution for someone who just months earlier praised the former president in her stump speeches.
-Still, she said that as president she would pardon Trump if he were convicted in any of the criminal cases he faces, a position she has never abandoned.
+Still, she said that as president she would pardon Trump if he were convicted in any of the criminal cases he faces, a position she never abandoned.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)